-All data must be provided electronically, either in an MSCI template, or in an MSCI approved file format.
+All data must be provided electronically, either in an MSCI template, or in an industry standard file format.

-1.2 VALUATION REQUIREMENTS
+VALUATION REQUIREMENTS

 For mainstream financial asset classes, investment performance measurement is normally based upon transaction prices.
 By contrast, direct real estate is well known for being an illiquid and heterogeneous investment asset, which renders the establishment of purely price-based indexes problematic.